 Speaking asks you to do more at once.
 You choose an idea, retrieve words, arrange them, handle grammar, and say the sentence while the conversation is still moving.
-That is why a learner can understand quiero pedir un cafe and still hesitate when it is time to order.
+That is why a learner can understand quiero pedir un café and still hesitate when it is time to order.

 Recognition and recall are different

 This is not unique to Spanish.
 It happens in any language: comprehension usually grows before fluent production.
 Input matters because it gives you examples.
 Output matters because it trains the act of forming a sentence yourself.
+You need both, but they do different jobs.

 Speaking uses limited working memory